 Whoopi Goldberg talks about how gum disease has dramatically affected her own life and health on “The View”:

 Your gums and supporting bone are the foundation of your smile.

 Many people think that decay is the reason for tooth loss.
 Not so.
 It’s actually gum disease that causes you to lose your teeth.
 Gum disease affects 80% of the adults in the U.S. If this were any other disease it would be considered an epidemic!
 Most dentist believe that is exactly what it is.

 The good news is that the disease can be successfully treated.
 This becomes more important each day because of recent studies linking gum disease to heart disease and other maladies.
 So it’s not just about losing your teeth.
 It’s about your overall health.
-Ask Dr. Barr about treatment options for gum disease.
+Ask our gum disease treatment dentist, Dr. Barr about treatment options for gum disease.